Teals53/hayday-bot/README.md

 2. Take a screenshot of your farm
 3. Mark field locations by clicking on them
 4. Select crops you want to farm
-5. Set timing preferences
+5. Set other preferences
 6. Save your configuration

 ### Step 4: Start Botting
 1. Go to **Bot Control** tab
-2. Launch Hay Day if not already running
-3. Start "Live Detection" to monitor
-4. Click "Start Bot" to begin automation
+2. Click "Start Bot" to begin automation
-5. Monitor the Activity Log for progress
+3. Monitor the Activity Log for progress

 ## 🔧 Troubleshooting